Joint Angle Biofeedback

 The Angle Sensor maybe used to provide feedback on elbow extension (such as for reaching) and flexion.

 When the patient’s joint angle is between the upper and lower limit values as set on the dials at the side of the control unit, the patient will hear no sound.
 If the joint angle is outside these two limits then the patient will receive audio feedback via a speaker or headphone.
 The sound changes and increases in pitch the further away the patient gets from the target range.

 Real time feedback is also provided by 10 coloured LED display.

-The Angle Sensor can be used to provide feedback on appropriate knee flexion or extension.
+The Angle Sensor can be used to provide feedback on appropriate knee or hip flexion or extension.